SoftEtherVPN/SoftEtherVPN/.github/PULL_REQUEST_TEMPLATE.md

 PRELIMINARY DECLARATION FOR FUTURE SWITCH TO A NON-GPL LICENSE

-I hereby agree in advance that my codes will be licensed automatically under the Apache License or similar BSD/MIT-like open source licenses in the case if the SoftEther VPN Project will adopt to such a non-GPL license in future.
+I hereby agree in advance that my work will be licensed automatically under the Apache License or a similar BSD/MIT-like open-source license in case the SoftEther VPN Project adopts such a license in future.